Science may soon take a step forward in the battle against drug-resistant bacteria.

 A new blood test developed at Brigham Young University (BYU) appears to show promise in identifying drug-resistant bacteria in less than one hour.
 The research, published in by the Royal Society of Chemistry, is the result of a cross-disciplinary approach.

 The test uses a novel technique for handling the blood sample.
 The blood is spun in order to isolate bacteria within the sample.
 DNA is identified and matched to known genetic markers of drug-resistant bacteria.
 These DNA matches are labeled and marked with florescence.
 The sample is then pushed through a channel on a microchip equipped with a uniquely-colored light to signal the presence of each specific drug-resistant pattern.

 The technique, developed by professors in the fields of chemistry, molecular biology, chemical processing, and integrated optics, can test for three separate drug-resistant bacteria in a one-hour time frame.

 Next steps include development of a one-centimeter chip that holds the tech on a disposable cartridge that can easily be used in a hospital.
 If successful, the test could provide a new weapon in the ongoing battle against drug-resistant germs.

 Talk to our experienced medical malpractice lawyers in Washington, DC or Baltimore, Maryland

-Consistently recognized in the highest industry ratings, Schochor, Federico and Staton, P.A., serves individuals and families injured by negligence and medical malpractice locally, and around the country.
+Consistently recognized in the highest industry ratings, Schochor, Staton, Goldberg, and Cardea, P.A., serves individuals and families injured by negligence and medical malpractice locally, and around the country.
 Contact us today or call 410-234-1000 to schedule a free consultation.